gopher-fleece/gleece-docs/src/pages/gleece-article.md

 // @Description Create an example
 // @Method(POST)
-// @Route(/logic/{example_name}/{example_id})
+// @Route(/example-logic)
-// @Query(email, { validate: "required,email" }) The example email
-// @Path(id, { name: "example_id", validate:"gt=1" }) The example ID
-// @Path(name, { name: "example_name" }) The example's name
 // @Body(example) The example object
-// @Header(origin, { name: "x-origin" }) The request origin
-// @Header(trace) The trace ID
-// @Response(200) The new ID of the example
+// @Response(200) The new ID for the example
 // @ErrorResponse(500) Error when processing fails
 // @Security(securitySchemaName, { scopes: ["read", "write"] })
 func (ec *ExampleController) ExampleLogic(
-    id int,
-    email string,
-    name string,
-    origin string,
-    trace *string,
     example Example
 ) (string, error) {
     newId := uuid.New()
-    return example.Text + " " + newId.String(), nil
+    return newId.String(), nil
 }
 ```

-As demonstrated, the developer can simply create a function, annotate it as needed, and they are ready to go.
+As demonstrated, the developer can create a function, annotate it as needed, and this is all what he needs to do.

-Gleece will prepare everything else needed during the build, pre-configuring the validation, the security check, error handling, the extended common behavior, etc. And, not less important, nothing extra is required for the OpenAPI specification generation.

 ### How Maintainer's Experience Be?

-The simplest and most straightforward method is to register middlewares to handle errors and some logic to run in a request handling lifecycle.

-while still, in case of a full customization of the behavior, such as running each function in its own goroutine, implementing specific custom authorization mechanisms, etc., the maintainer have the ability to fully override the templates, and by it, the sky is literally the limit...
+As explained, hance Gleece provides the crucial logic and documentation out of the box, the maintainer should be focus on just adjusting it to the service and system specific needs and common behavior.

+From integrating to a telemetry or audits services to a fully behavior modifying of how routes been handled or called.

 All of those, while the developer's experience remains the same.

 ## Infrastructure by OpenAPI

-Once the server is ready, the "output" to the infrastructure is the OpenAPI specification.
+Once the server is built, the "output" to the infrastructure is the OpenAPI specification.
 That specification should be used by all API consumers.

 We have used `@openapitools/openapi-generator-cli` to generate the interfaces and the API for our consumers.

 One of the key features in generating code is the ability to override templates, allowing the maintainers to modify the generated code to the service's needs, while developers are free to just use the generated API.

-Integrating it with the CI/CD process ensures there is no chance of mismatches in APIs deployed to your system.
+Integrating it with the CI/CD process ensures there is a lower chance of mismatches in APIs deployed to your system.

 # Conclusion

 Implementing and deploying an API can be fun or a nightmare.
-The difference lies in the holistic design that ensures developers focus on the core implementation of the logic, architects can adjust and customize the usage tooling to the product requirements, and the tool in use provides a specification that will be used in the consumer in the same manner.
+The difference lies in the holistic approach that ensures that every aspect in the system is treated and taked into account during the design, including the roles and the mindset of the persons who should contribute to the system as whole.